 1) No more than 8 pages of written narrative.
 The narrative should contain:

 - An abstract written in plain language that can be reviewed by a non-academic audience (no more than 300 words).

 - Specific aims

 - Methods section clearly describing how your approach will accomplish project aims.

 - Community engagement plan, if applicable.
-Community engagement is encouraged but not required.
+Community engagement is strongly encouraged but not required.
 “Community” may be defined broadly to reflect communities and partners relevant to the specific project proposed.

 - Dissemination/Translation plan (no more than 300 words): Please explain the potential real-world applications of your work.
 Who should know about the results and how would they use those?
 If your work involves an intervention, who might adopt or cover the costs for sustaining the intervention, if successful?
 How would you share your findings with these audiences?

 - Plan for IRB approval or exemption, if applicable.

 2) No more than 5 pages (per investigator) of NIH format biosketch(es), or a CV accompanied by a paragraph describing the accomplishments and skills of the respective investigator.

 3) Requested budget and accompanying narrative using the provided budget template .